Are you visiting Jerusalem for the first time? Make the most of your time there with these best things to do in Jerusalem as a solo traveller.

 The year was 1987, and I was on a bus from Jericho when we stopped on the Mount of Olives.
 Laid out before us was the Old City of Jerusalem.

 Its limestone walls glowed in the late afternoon sunlight, the call to prayer from multiple mosques, each one slightly out-of-sync with the next, echoing across the Kidron Valley.

-Jerusalem was the destination for my first trip as a solo traveller and one to which I have returned to many times since.
-To help you make the best of your first time to this unique city, I am sharing my list of the top things to do in Jerusalem.
+Jerusalem was the destination for my first trip as a solo traveller and one to which I have returned many times since.
+To help you make the best of your first time in this unique city, I am sharing my list of the top things to do in Jerusalem.

-The focal point is the Old City, 0.35 square miles of hallowed ground to Jews, Muslims and Christians.
+The focal point is the Old City, 0.35 square miles of hallowed ground for Jews, Muslims and Christians.
 However, there are also must-see sights outside the Old City’s walls.